 Here’s what you need to know about Thunderbolt 3.

 What is Thunderbolt 3?

-Thunderbolt 3 is an Apple created connectivity system that allows for fast data and high power transfer through a single port.
+Thunderbolt 3 is a connectivity system originally created by Intel that allows for fast data and high power transfer through a single port.

 Thunderbolt 3 is twice as fast

 Apple has managed to make the jump from Thunderbolt 2 to Thunderbolt 3 worthwhile by doubling in the amount of data that can be transferred.
 This is thanks in part to a doubling of the bandwidth of data that can be transferred - now at a whopping 40Gbps.